 You can use Spotify for free if you’re fine with some restrictions.
 With a free account and the desktop software downloaded, you can listen to anything you want on-demand, so long as you’re willing to put up with ads.
 On the free mobile version, you can only skip six songs an hour, and can’t play specific songs on demand.
 You also can’t listen offline.
 It’s limited, but it’s free, and that might be enough to sell you on it.

 For those willing to spend a little cash, Spotify Premium costs $10 a month.
 This gives you unlimited, ad-free access to the streaming giant’s more than 35 million songs, and the ability to play music offline.
 You will also have unlimited access to on-demand music on your mobile device.

-If you’re a student, you get an even sweeter price of $4.99 month, and it comes with free Hulu.
-Just make sure you re-register as a student after a year, or Spotify will assume you graduated and will start charging you the full price.
+If you’re a student, you get an even sweeter price of $5 month, and it comes with a free Hulu subscription.
+Just make sure you re-register as a student after a year, or Spotify will assume you have graduated and will start charging you the full price.

 How Spotify compares to the competition

 Spotify’s biggest competitor, Apple Music, has the same price points, but we still suggest signing up with Spotify over Apple.

 The other notable streaming competitor is Jay-Z’s Tidal.
 The service has a lot of price points, but the basic premium and family options are the same as Spotify.
 You can also choose to pay $20 a month for hi-fi versions — which is “lossless, high-fidelity sound — of every song in its catalog.
 Tidal has its perks, but we moved on from it a while ago.